Trip Review: Grand Cayman Island

 WhiteHouse

 No matter who is in office, the White House is just a beautiful building.
-I prefer the night view as there is a certain elegance in the dark backdrop.
+I prefer the night view as the dark backdrop has a certain elegance.
 Once we were finished taking pictures here, our first day was in the books.

-Day 2 – Smithsonian Museum of Natural History and Lincoln Memorial at Night
+Day Two – Smithsonian Museum of Natural History and Lincoln Memorial at Night

-Mother nature did not want to cooperate with us on our second day in D.C. and we had to deal with rain and thunderstorms so that took most of the outdoor attractions out of the picture.
-Fortunately, D.C. has a lot of excellent indoor attractions as well so we took advantage of this and visited the Smithsonian Museum of Natural History.
-There are some fascinating exhibits at this museum and it’s also an interactive museum with hands-on activities that kids will enjoy.
+Mother Nature did not want to cooperate with us on our second day in D.C.
+We had to deal with rain and thunderstorms, which took most of the outdoor attractions out of the picture.
+Fortunately, D.C. has a lot of excellent indoor attractions, so we took advantage of this and visited the Smithsonian Museum of Natural History.
+There are some fascinating exhibits at this museum, and it’s also an interactive museum with hands-on activities that kids will enjoy.

 Smithsonian1